 - Preheat oven to 325F degrees.

-- Take the bread sticks out of the package.
+- Take 20 bread sticks out of the package.
 Leave whole for a fun presentation, or break in half if you want prosciutto to cover the entire stick.

-- Cut the prosciutto into strips approximately 1 inch wide and wrap around the end of each grissini.
+- Cut ¼ pound prosciutto into 20 strips approximately 1 inch wide and wrap around the end of each grissini.
 Keep adding strips until bread stick is covered as much as you want.

 - Place prosciutto-wrapped sticks on baking sheet and heat just enough to shrink up the meat so it adheres to the bread stick and crisps the edges of prosciutto a bit.
 Only heat them for about 5 minutes.
 Watch the bread sticks so they don't start to burn.
 If making the grissinis ahead of time, bake them first, refrigerate until about 20 minutes before serving.
 Allow to come to room temperature before serving.
 Do not reheat them in the oven or they will become soft under the prosciutto and will fold over like a bunch of dead flowers.

-- Cook's note: The baking step is optional but if you have a few minutes to do it, it adds just a nice crisp edge to the prosciutto.
+- The baking step is optional but if you have a few minutes to do it, it adds just a nice crisp edge to the prosciutto.

-- Mix the cream cheese and basil pesto in a small bowl.
-Finely chop 1 tablespoon pine nuts and add to mixture.
+- Mix 8 ounces cream cheese and 2 Tablespoons basil pesto in a small bowl.
+Finely chop 1 Tablespoon pine nuts and add to mixture.
 Zest the lemon into the other ingredients, then juice and stir that in as well.
-Add shredded Parmesan.
+Add 2 Tablespoons shredded Parmesan.
 Taste and add more pesto, lemon juice or Parmesan to your liking.

 - Spoon creamy pesto into serving bowl, drizzle with olive oil and sprinkle remaining pine nuts on top.
 The creamy pesto can be made up to one day ahead and refrigerated.
 Bring to room temperature to allow dip to soften again before serving.